SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Data

 The SDSS imaging data of our galaxies are drawn from Data Release 12 of SDSS (\citealp{2000AJ....120.1579Y}).
 We use color composite images generated from images in $g$, $r$ and $i$ bands, of which the median 5$\sigma$ depths are 23.13, 22.70, and 22.20 magnitudes, respectively.

-Deeper imaging data of the same galaxies are taken from BASS, MzLS and DECaLS, which constitute the DESI imaging legacy surveys (\citealp{2019AJ....157..168D}).
-BASS uses the 90Prime camera at the Bok 2.3-m telescope at the Kitt Peak National Observatory (KPNO) to obtain imaging in SDSS $g$ and $r$ bands, reaching a 5$\sigma$ depth of approximately 24.0 and 23.4 magnitude \citep{2017PASP..129f4101Z}.
-To complement the BASS data, MzLS carries out $z$-band observations in the same field using the Mosaic-3 camera at the 4-m Mayall telescope at KPNO, reaching a limiting magnitude of 23.0 \citep{2016AAS...22831702S}.
-Finally, DECaLS utilizes dark energy camera mounted at the Blanco 4-m telescope at the Cerro Tololo Inter-American Observatory (CTIO), obtaining imaging in $g$, $r$ and $z$ bands down to 5$\sigma$ depths of 24.0, 23.4 and 22.5 magnitude, respectively.
+Deeper imaging data of the same galaxies are mainly taken from BASS, MzLS and DECaLS, which constitute the DESI imaging legacy surveys (\citealp{2019AJ....157..168D}).
+BASS uses the 90Prime camera at the Bok 2.3-m telescope at the Kitt Peak National Observatory (KPNO) to obtain imaging in SDSS $g$ and $r$ bands, reaching a 5$\sigma$ depth of approximately 24.0 and 23.5 magnitude \citep{2017PASP..129f4101Z}.
+To complement the BASS data, MzLS carries out $z$-band observations in the same field using the Mosaic-3 camera at the 4-m Mayall telescope at KPNO, reaching a limiting magnitude of 22.9 \citep{2016AAS...22831702S}.
+Finally, DECaLS utilizes dark energy camera mounted at the Blanco 4-m telescope at the Cerro Tololo Inter-American Observatory (CTIO), obtaining imaging in $g$, $r$ and $z$ bands down to 5$\sigma$ depths of 24.5, 23.9, and 22.9 magnitude, respectively.
 BASS and MzLS cover a total area of 5,000 square degrees in the northern Galactic cap, while DECaLS covers a total area of 9,000 square degrees in the southern Galactic cap.

+We also use deep imaging data from HSC-SSP/DR2 \citep{aihara2019}.
+HSC-SSP uses the 8.2-m Subaru Telescope and obtains broad-band $grizy$ images as well as narrow band images for three different layers (Wide, Deep and UltraDeep).
+The $5\sigma$ depths of the HSC-SSP observations range from $\sim 26$ magnitude for the Wide layer to $\sim 28$ magnitude for the UltraDeep layer \citep{aihara2018}.

-Imaging data from these surveys are considerably deeper than the SDSS images, making them better options to find the potentially hidden optical counterparts of \ha\ blobs.
+Imaging data from the Legacy Surveys and HSC-SSP are much deeper than the SDSS images, making them better options to find the potentially hidden optical counterparts of \ha\ blobs.